Specify an FDL or XDL string or file specification

 If a filename is specified in the OPEN statement, the file will be created with that name regardless of what name was defined in the FDL or XDL description.
 If no filename is specified in the OPEN statement, the file will be created with the name specified in the FDL or XDL description.

+The FDL files must be on the same system as the ISAM file.
+If the filename specified in the OPEN statement is local and the FDL qualifier specifies an FDL files specification, the FDL file must also be local.
 If the filename specified in the OPEN statement is a remote file, and the FDL qualifier specifies an FDL file specification, that FDL file must exist on the remote system and cannot be an xfServer remote file specification (containing an “at” sign).
 Any logical translation is handled on the remote system.

 The following example uses the FDL qualifier to specify a definition file for a new ISAM file: